-Muriel Gray was appointed to the British Museum board in January 2016 for a four-year term.
-She graduated from Glasgow School of Art, working first as an illustrator before being appointed the assistant head of design at the Museum of Antiquities in Edinburgh.
+Muriel Gray graduated from Glasgow School of Art, working first as an illustrator before being appointed Assistant Head of Design at the Museum of Antiquities in Edinburgh.

 After presenting channel 4's iconic music programme 'The Tube', a long career in broadcasting followed, including presenting, directing and producing, and the founding of Gallus Besom, which grew into Scotland's largest and most successful independent television production company.

 In addition, she has for many years been an opinion writer in a broad range of publications and won awards as a columnist.